Functions of nucleotides in biochemistry

 Adenosine and adenine nucleotides also function as signaling molecules; for example, ADP is important in thrombocyte activation.
 Caffeine is an antagonist at adenosine receptors, which tells us that adenosine is important in the regulation of vigilance.
 Cyclic AMP (slide 7.5.4)and cyclic GMP (slide 9.3.6) function as intracellular second messengers.

-Structures of NAD, acetyl-CoA, and PAPS
+Structures of PAPS, acetyl-CoA, and NAD

 Nucleotides also occur as parts of more complex cosubstrates and coenzymes, three of which are shown here.
 These three molecules have very different “business ends.”
 In coenzyme A, the business end is the thiol group that becomes bound to the substrate, and in NAD+ it is the nicotinamide moiety that undergoes reversible reduction and oxidation.
 In 3′-phosphoadenosine-5′-phosphosulfate (PAPS), the key feature is the mixed phosphosulfate anhydride that activates the sulfate toward transfer, in much the same way as the terminal phosphate is activated in ATP.
 In methylcobalamin, the chemically active center is the cobalt ion that facilitates carbon bond cleavage and formation (see section 15.4).